kernelcrash/keyboard-matrix-emulator/README.md

 board.
 Pressing a key on the PS2 keyboard ends up registering a keypress on the old computer.
 I made this for the cases where I have some computer mainboard, but not the original keyboard.
-In this example case, its designed for a Galaksija computer which used a 7 column by 8 row keyboard matrix with the Galaksija strobing each column low in sequence and reading the 8 row lines to see if a key was pressed.
-It should be feasible to adapt this for other systems that use 8x8 (or larger) key matrixes.
+In this example case, its designed for a Omega MSX2 computer.
+This computer outputs a binary row on 4 pins, and then reads back the column on 8 data pins.

 How it works
 ------------
 - One part of the program is interrupt driven and is running off the PS2 clock line to read keypresses on the keyboard.
 - The keypress is turned into a row and column reference
 - some lookup tables determine which row line should be pulled low when the relevant column is strobed low.
-- The main loop is continually checking the columns strobes from the old computer.
-It immediately checks whether it needs to pull a row line low to indicate a key is pressed.
-The delay between detecting a column strobe low and lodging a response on a row can be critical.
-I made something similar for an Oric Atmos using an Arduino Uno and that was not as fast I had hoped.
-For this STM32F4 based thing (running at 168MHz, so not overclocked), I am seeing between 200ns and 350ns response time which is not too bad for this use case.
+- The key thing is that we need to closely monitor the 4 bit row output coming from the host computer.
+When that changes we need to immediately change the column output pins.
+If we delay much at all here, then its likely the host computer will register a false keypress.
+So we do this mainly by generating interrupts on all 4 row pins interrupting on both rising and falling edges to pick up all changes.

 Compiling/Installing
 --------------------